 The Center for the Innovation Workforce is looking for student trainees, mentors, and businesses that are passionate about creating jobs and making Northwest Florida highly competitive in this innovation economy.
-Our innovation labs offer a project-based learning environment for learning how to use the tools of innovation while working on projects for local and national companies, non-profit organizations and governments.
-Decide which innovation lab (AI, Robotics, IoT, VR/AR/MR, Computing Concepts and Data Science) that you would to learn in or support.
+Our innovation labs offer a project-based learning environment for learning how to use the tools of innovation while working on projects for local and national companies, non-profit organizations, and governments.
+Decide which innovation lab (AI, Robotics, IoT, VR/AR/MR, Computing Concepts, and Data Science) that you would to learn in or support.
 Below, click on the link that corresponds to how you would like to participate.
 It will take you to a short intake form to fill out so we can contact you!

 The Kukua Institute’s newest program, Startups on the Blocks, is a network platform that seeks to empower founders of color with the know-how to turn their ideas for solving problems into products and services.
-Local, state, regional, national, and global entrepreneurial ecosystems support founders on building their startup with mentorship, best practice training, networking, office space, and funding resources.
+Local, state, regional, national, and global entrepreneurial ecosystems support founders in building their startup with mentorship, best practice training, networking, office space, and funding resources.
 This event is the first of many weekly startup services to support founders of color.

 Project-Based Experiential Learning is the best way to get experience and one-on-one mentorship regarding your career.
-We are looking for student trainees in all career fields to work on projects in our innovation labs (AI, Robotics, IoT, VR/AR/MR, Computing Concepts and Data Science).
+We are looking for student trainees in all career fields to work on projects in our innovation labs (AI, Robotics, IoT, VR/AR/MR, Computing Concepts, and Data Science).